HenrikJoreteg/wildemitter/README.md

 // the example object we're making function Fruit(name) {
     this.name = name;

-    // call emitter with this context
-    Emitter.call(this);
 }

+//Mix the emitter behaviour into Fruit Emitter.mixin(Fruit);

-// inherit from Emitter
+// You could alternatively inherit from emitter:
-Fruit.prototype = new Emitter;
+// Fruit.prototype = new Emitter;

 // a function that emits an events when called Fruit.prototype.test = function () {